dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 ---------------

-A SimpleDBM server is a set of background threads and a library of API calls that clients can hook into.
+A SimpleDBM server is a set of background threads and a library of API calls that clients can call.
 The background threads take care of various tasks, such as writing out buffer pages, writing out logs, archiving older log files, creating checkpoints, etc.